 Hardik Patel to join BJP on June 2

-The BJP government recently took steps to withdraw several cases lodged against Hardik Patel and others in connection with the 2015 quota agitation

-He had come to limelight in 2015 when he led the agitation demanding reservation for the Patidar community members in government jobs and educational institutes
+Former Congress leader Hardik Patel will join the BJP on June 2 in the presence of Gujarat party president C R Paatil, a state party spokesperson said on Tuesday.

-Hyderabad: Ahmedabad Former Congress leader Hardik Patel will join the BJP on June 2 in the presence of Gujarat party president C R Paatil, a State party spokesperson said on Tuesday.
+Ahmedabad: Former Congress leader Hardik Patel will join the BJP on June 2 in the presence of Gujarat party president C R Paatil, a state party spokesperson said on Tuesday.

 Patel's move comes ahead of the Gujarat Assembly elections due later this year.
 The BJP has been in power in the state for over two decades.